 - Fine olive oil for finishing

-Gently shake off the excess crumbs from each blossom and slide them into the fully heated oil in a small wok or skillet.
+Shake off the excess crumbs from each blossom and slide them into hot oil in a small wok or skillet.